 A simple search for a topic or keyword often returns some relevant results, Vimeo also offer some useful tools to narrow down videos and channels via category.
 Specifically, the Education & DIY, Science & Tech and Art categories all contain some interesting educational content.
 Videos are, naturally, stored on Vimeo.

 Videos from all of these sites can be added to your MediaCore library by either downloading or adding an embed code from YouTube or Vimeo.

 Videos that are available to download can simply be downloaded to your hard drive and then uploaded to your MediaCore library via the ‘Add Media’ page.

 Many of these sites embed videos that are originally stored on YouTube, and occasionally Vimeo.
 All you need to do to add these to your MediaCore library is click the ‘YouTube’ or ‘Vimeo’ logo in the bottom-right corner of the frame to load the video’s original page in a new browser window.
 Then, just copy and paste the URL of this page to the ‘Embed a link’ option on MediaCore’s ‘Add Media’ page.

-If you’re not already a MediaCore user you can sign up for a free educator account and start building a library of video resources for your students today.
+If you’re not already a MediaCore user you can request a free demo today.

 If you have a favourite resource that isn’t included in our list, or want to share content you’ve been creating for, or with, your students, please get in touch!
 You can email any recommendations or suggestions for additional educational video resources to email@example.com.